-Manufacturing Production MoM in the United Kingdom increased to 0.10 percent in January from -0.50 percent in December of 2025.
-Manufacturing Production MoM in the United Kingdom averaged 0.17 Percent from 1950 until 2026, reaching an all time high of 13.10 Percent in June of 2020 and a record low of -20.60 Percent in April of 2020.
+Manufacturing Production MoM in the United Kingdom decreased to -0.10 percent in February from 0.20 percent in January of 2026.
+Manufacturing Production MoM in the United Kingdom averaged 0.18 Percent from 1948 until 2026, reaching an all time high of 13.10 Percent in June of 2020 and a record low of -20.60 Percent in April of 2020.
 This page includes a chart with historical data for the United Kingdom Manufacturing Production MoM.
-United Kingdom Manufacturing Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.
+United Kingdom Manufacturing Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on April of 2026.

 Calendar GMT Reference Actual Previous Consensus TEForecast